MrBananaLord/dice-calculator/README.md

 You can have automatic compiling if you want.
 Just run `bundle exec guard`
 ### Running unit tests
 Visit `localhost:8080/tests.html` after starting the server.

+empty equasion should be valid update the visuals remove the bookmarklets logic rename the repo

+#mergedValiesWith should be changed to #mergeWith which should return the new token